-The whole family supports the women, who her keen on getting pregnant.
+The whole family supports the woman, who is keen on getting pregnant.
 Preparation to climb this rock and attend this festival starts at least a year before.
-They start to eating healthy and improve their fitness.
-The family as whole start to practice rock climbing, to support her.
+They start to eat healthy and improve their fitness.
+The family as a whole started to practice rock climbing, to support her.

 The science behind improving fertility by climbing into the “Hole in the rock”

 Women folk continue to get to this mountain range and climb to get through this hole in the rock to get pregnant.
 So, what is the science behind improvement in fertility?

 Well, as an endocrinologist and bariatric physician, I think, they are able to achieve their goal by following the steps, which one should follow for successful long term sustained weight loss.